The Top 10 eCommerce SEO Myths Debunked

 Top tip: It may be worth hiring a hosting provider who offers SSL certificates for maximising your website security.

-Myth 5: Meta tags improve SERP
+5 - Meta tags improve rankings

 Although meta tags are important for your website, they do not necessarily boost your SEO ranking.
 Essentially, these are used to provide both search engines and visitors with information about your website.
 As these snippets are shown on Google, it is well worth spending the time to write clear and concise titles and meta descriptions to attract potential customers to your pages.
 However, just be aware that this will not impact the ranking of your website.